kosson/ojs-tools/ojsxml/README.md

 4. The XML file(s) will be output in the specified output directory (`docroot/output` directory in this case)
 5. Add the `user_groups` section from a User export from the journal to the newly created XML file(s).

 The `user_groups` section of the XML is specific to each journal and should therefore be taken from a sample user export from the intended journal.
-Any role added in the import CSV must match the `name` tag for the given user group or it will default to `Reader`.
+Any role added in the import CSV must match the `name` tag for the given user group or it will default to `Retoader`.

 Current valid roles include: